 Sheffield Cemetery, founded in 1901 by the former Tiphereth Israel Synagogue, is one of the oldest and one of the largest Jewish cemeteries in Kansas City.
 For more than 100 years, families from virtually every Kansas City congregation have buried family members in one of Sheffield’s approximately 6,000 gravesites.
 Less than 15 minutes northeast of downtown Kansas City, 300 gravesites remain available.

 In 1910, the synagogue dedicated a two-story, finely constructed brick-work chapel and caretaker house.
 It was remodeled and rededicated in 1968.
 In 1920, as a result of the merger of several Orthodox congregations, the cemetery came under the ownership of Beth Israel Abraham and Voliner (BIAV) Synagogue.
-Recently, Friends of Sacred Structures has helped to design the proposed renovations.
+Friends of Sacred Structures have helped to design the proposed renovations.

 Crumbling Before Our Eyes.
 Recognizing the Challenge

-The challenges BIAV faces at Sheffield are typical of those faced by other organizations that operate older cemeteries throughout the country, where the few hundred dollars families paid decades ago for gravesite perpetual care have long been depleted.
+The challenges BIAV faced at Sheffield are typical of those faced by other organizations that operate older cemeteries throughout the country, where the few hundred dollars families paid decades ago for gravesite perpetual care have long been depleted.
 BIAV subsequently established a special cemetery fund at the Jewish Community Foundation of Greater Kansas City.
 With a struggling economy, the small congregation was unable to maintain all the cemetery’s requirements.

 In the meantime, conditions at the cemetery deteriorated dramatically.
 Dirt and refuse was piled along its perimeter.
 Headstones needed alignment.
 The grounds needed seeding, proper weed and grub control and tree trimming, as well as an irrigation system.
 Sidewalks and coping around graves were crumbling.
-The chapel, which had considerable water damage 20 years ago, is in major disrepair and unusable.
+The chapel, which had considerable water damage 20 years ago, was in major disrepair and unusable.

 These conditions were not reflective of our community.
 More importantly, they were antithetical to our fundamental commandment to honor our fathers and mothers.
 As the Talmud (Sanhedrin) states: “Jewish tombs fairer than royal palaces.”